-A Facebook post by a disappointed Singapore bride has been going viral.
+You’ve probably come across the stories of wedding album disappointments on social media – like this Facebook post by a disappointed Singapore bride which went viral.
 Her gripe?
-To sum it up: blurred, poor quality photography, and (according to the bride) undelivered promises - all of which have resulted in a police report being made.
+To sum it up: blurred, poor quality photography, and (according to the bride) undelivered promises – all of which have resulted in a police report being made.
 Yikes!
-The Facebook posts from both parties have been taken down but you can read the story here.
+The Facebook posts from both parties have been taken down but you can read the story here.)

 While we aren’t going to touch on who’s in the right or wrong, here are some tips to help avoid a similar fiasco for your own nuptials, whether you’re hiring a bridal salon’s photographer or a freelancer.